alexlds/Stratton/example/README.md

 Node RESTful Cross-Platform Push Server
 =======================

-This is a cross-platform push notifications RESTful server built with Stratton and Restify.
+This is a simple cross-platform push notifications RESTful server built with Stratton and Restify.
 It currently works for Android and IOS.

 Under construction.